Tom Perkovich

 Tom Perkovich (born December 18, 1980) is an American college football coach.
-He is the head football coach for Susquehanna University, a position he has held since 2015.
+He is the head football coach for the Albany Great Danes, a position he has held since 2025.
+Previously, he served as the head coach for Susquehanna University from 2015 until 2025.
 He also coached for Muhlenberg, Holy Cross, and Colgate.
 He played college football and college basketball for Canisius.